 15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
-Include costs, names of resources, housing, food, parking, etc.
+Include costs, names of resources, housing, food, parking, etc. Lived at home and commuted to site.

 Overall Summary Appraisal

 16. Overall, how would you assess this clinical experience?
 (Check only one)